-Yná Kabe Rodríguez Olfenza (b.
-1992 in Recanto das Emas, Brazil) lives and works in São Paulo.
-Artist and travesti, she holds a BFA in Visual Arts from the University of Brasilia and an MFA in Contemporary Art from the Postgraduate Program in Visual Arts in the Methods and Processes in Contemporary Art department from the same institution.
-She works as an artist-nanny-curator-researcher and occupies the position of secretary at SEC- EIB (Secretariat for the Development of the First School of Indiscipline of Brazil).
+works as an artist-nanny-curator-researcher and occupies the position of secretary at SEC- for Mid-Career Artists (recipient), and the EIB (Secretariat for the Development of the First School of Indiscipline of Brazil).
 In 2020, the artist was shortlisted for the EDP Arts Award at Tomie Ohtake Institute.
-Olfenza is the producer of the Brazilian Culture Ballroom with the Grand Prize project and the mother of the Kiki House of Cyclone.
+Olfenza is the producer of the Brazilian Culture Ballroom with the Grand Prize project and the mother of approach to their artistic practice.
+In the same the Kiki House of Cyclone.

 Maya Quilolo (b.
-1994 in Brazil) is a Brazilian artist and researcher born in a quilombola community in Minas Gerais.
+1994 in Brazil) is a Brazilian artist and researcher born in a guilombola community in Minas Gerais.
 A Ph.D. candidate at the Minas Gerais Federal University, Quilolo is interested in multidisciplinary investigations addressing the Black body's potentialities and the intersections between art, anthropology, and indigenous heritage.
 Their explorations of the quilombos and indigenous cosmologies are expressed in several mediums, such as video, photography, drawing, performance, literature, and sculpture.
 Quilolo has a background in audiovisual studies, communication, and anthropology.
 In 2022, the artist was awarded by the Prince Claus Fund as one of the Mentorship Awards recipients.
-For the performance Ipòrì (Nigeria, 2019), she crossed the Atlantic carrying water from South American rivers to the Oşun River in the African continent to express the transatlantic relationships.
+For the performance lpori (Nigeria, 2019), she crossed the Atlantic carrying water from South American rivers to the Osun River in the African continent to express the transatlantic relationships.